×

 open house postcard

 For the first two groups, ensure that your postcard has a warm feel.
-It is, essentially, an invitation to view a property, so be gracious in your invitation.
+Essentially, it is an invitation to view a property, so be gracious in your invitation.
 Include the address, date, time, and perhaps a thumbnail picture of the location.
 Buyers will hang your invitation on their refrigerators and add the details to their calendars.

 Critical elements to include on your real estate postcards